Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 - Best score saving
 - Obstacles/world-wrap

-In the next part, we will replace the coordinates system with a list containing the coordinates of each element of the snake.
+In the next part, we will replace the coordinate system with a list containing the coordinates of each element of the snake.